-This small nation has a transparent system with favorable ownership regulations compared to most of its neighbors, making it a preferred choice for commercial property investments.
+Singapore has favorable ownership regulations compared to most of its neighbors, making it a preferred choice for commercial property investors.

 In this article, you’ll learn how foreigners can buy commercial property in Singapore, what the benefits are, about commercial property taxes, if you can get loans when buying commercial property, and more.